ibm-cloud-docs/api-handbook/design/uris.md

 Additionally, if a collection of all tickets exists, it may be more practical for the collection of tickets belonging to user `123` to exist at `/v2/tickets?user=123` than at `/v2/users/123/tickets`.
 It is not forbidden, however, for a server to implement such collections redundantly.

+## Query parameters

+### Case insensitivity

+Query parameter names SHOULD NOT be case-normalized to support case insensitivity; a parameter that does not match the case of a defined parameter but otherwise matches its name SHOULD be treated as any other extraneous input[^parameter-case-normalization].

+However, parameter name case normalization MAY be supported for backward compatibility with existing clients.

+[^parameter-case-normalization]: Case normalization is often an error-prone process, however simple it may seem.
+One problem is that different standard libraries may not agree on the lowercase-equivalent value for a particular string.
+For example, `"İstanbul".ToLowerCase()` in JavaScript yields `i̇stanbul` (note the two dots over the first character), but `"strings.ToLower("İstanbul")` in Go is more aware of locale-specific rules and yields `istanbul`.
+  If the code that validates and the code that actually uses a particular string value disagree on the normalization, it could lead to a bug that could be exploited to validate one value and use another.

+### Parameter duplication

+Requests that provide a query string with duplicate single-value[^single-value] query parameters of the same name and differing values[^duplicate-query-parameters] MUST result in a `400` status and appropriate error response model.
+For backward compatibility with existing clients, query strings containing duplicate query parameters of the same name and with the same value MAY be supported[^exact-duplicate-parameters].

+If a service supports parameter name [case insensitivity](#case-insensitivity), parameter names MUST be normalized prior to validating uniqueness.

+Support for array input in query parameters SHOULD use comma-separated values within a single parameter (for example, `foo=1,2,3`) instead of duplicated[^array-parameter-duplication] parameters (`foo=1&foo=2&foo=3`).

+[^single-value]: That is, query parameters that do not support array input.

+[^duplicate-query-parameters]: Silent support for ambiguously duplicated query parameters increases the risk that a malicious client could craft a request that bypasses critical authorization or validation checks.

+[^exact-duplicate-parameters]: That is, exactly duplicated parameters can be treated as if only one parameter with the duplicated name and value was provided.

+[^array-parameter-duplication]: While this kind of parameter duplication is not ambiguous per se, tooling support for constructing and parsing such query strings is uneven.